aardk/recipe/README.md

 This is version 2 of recipe which focuses on memoization.
 See the PASP
 article: Nikolic, Small & Kettenis (2017) "Minimal Re-computation for Exploratory Data Analysis in Astronomy".
+Licensed under GPL (like the dependency CASA).

 How to install
 --------------